 The magic of tiling — especially in the bathroom area — is that it works as both a feature or an accent, often doing both at the same exact time.
 Here, nearly every surface has a facade of tile, but the little pieces throughout — yellow towels, fogged glass windows, a bronze figure — break up the monotony beautifully without any commotion.

-In small spaces, big and bold design choices can produce a feeling of large-ness throughout (see: Which Small Bathroom Tile Size Will Make a Bathroom Feel Bigger?), even when space is at a high premium.
-Using oversized tiles is an easy way to elongate the sense of area without doing too much or overworking the space.
+In small spaces, big and bold design choices can produce a feeling of large-ness throughout (see: Which Small Bathroom Tile Size Will Make a Bathroom Feel Bigger?), even when floor space is at a high premium.
+Using oversized shower floor tiles with a built in shower seat is an easy way to elongate the sense of area without doing too much or overworking the space.

 Add to this by installing a single glass panel to provide separation for the shower area without visually blocking off that portion of the room.
-This also acts to make the space feel even bigger and contribute an expansive sense of openness.
+This also acts to make this guest bathroom feel even bigger and contribute an expansive sense of openness.

 There’s a reason that Chip and Joanna Gaines are so popular.
 Their designs resonate with millions of people.
 Take a little bit of the rustic life and infuse it with industrial elements, and the result is absolutely stunning.

 That’s what we have here.
 White subway tile and dual oversized shower heads complement one another with a pristine grace that speaks of two worlds fusing into one.
 If you can’t get enough of the country life, but also love the industrial aspects of design, then this style may just be the perfect one for you.